-- 19.24 Due to the complex nature of ABS the JSE must be consulted at an early stage before formal application for listing is made.
-Depending on the nature and structure of any particular issue, the requirements set out in the following paragraphs may be modified or additional requirements may apply. - 19.25 Once application has been made to, and approval granted by, the JSE in relation to an issue of ABS, those ABS will be listed by the JSE and traded on the JSE trading system.
-The trading system will identify each issue of ABS that are listed, as well as the issuer and the salient terms of the issue.
-ABS will be traded in the same manner as any other securities on the JSE trading system.
-The JSE will only in extraordinary circumstances suspend the listing of an ABS and not necessarily on the suspension of the underlying security or failure of performance on the underlying asset class. - 19.26 ABS trades will be settled through Strate and must be freely transferable. - 19.27 Issuers need not comply with Section 8 (Financial Information), Section 9 (Transactions) or Section 10 (Transactions with Related Parties).
+- 19.73 Due to the complex nature of ABS the JSE must be consulted at an early stage before formal application for listing is made.
+Depending on the nature and structure of any particular issue, the requirements set out in the following paragraphs may be modified or additional requirements may apply. - 19.74 The trading system will identify each issue of ABS that are listed as well as the issuer. - 19.75 The JSE will only in extraordinary circumstances suspend the listing of an ABS and not necessarily on the suspension of the underlying security or failure of performance on the underlying asset class.